-What if I told you that a highly competitive POC (proof of concept) is more like The Presidential Inauguration ceremony than the NFL Super Bowl match?
+What if I told you that a highly competitive POC (Proof of Concept), aka POV (Proof of Value), is more like The Presidential Inauguration ceremony than the NFL Super Bowl match?
 Think about it for a minute.
-Is a POC, a trial or a pilot project in enterprise sales context, rather a match between competitors or rather a ceremony?
+Is a POC, a trial, or a pilot project in an enterprise sales context, a match between competitors, or a ceremony?
 “A Ceremony?” you ask.
 Right!
 Let’s take a look.

 Buyer’s Validation Process

-In Enterprise sales, when the customer wants to make a decision which will economically impact them, they usually need a technical validation process as part of the decision process.
-Depending on your industry, the length of the sales cycle and the size of the deal, the technical validation could be different.
-It could be anything like a custom demo, a benchmark, a trial, a pilot project or a proof of concept (POC).
+In Enterprise sales, when the customer wants to make a decision that will economically impact them, they usually need a technical validation process as part of the decision process.
+Depending on your industry, the length of the sales cycle, and the size of the deal, the technical validation could be different.
+It could be anything like a custom demo, a benchmark, a trial, a pilot project, or a proof of concept (POC).

-This technical validation is key for the customer to feel comfortable that the chosen solution does resolve the problems for which they are considering a purchase.
+This technical validation is critical for the customer to feel comfortable that the chosen solution does resolve the problems they are considering a purchase.
 There is a lot to say about the type of validation you should accept.
-For instance a trial with no control on how the customer is running it should obviously be denied in Enterprise Sales; it works for transactional, high volume, low price sales, but not enterprise sales.
-However the conversation about the right “validation tool” for your business will have to wait for another blog post.
-Buyer runs pre-selected vendors, often two, sometimes, three, into the same validation test.
+For instance, a trial with no control on how the customer is running should obviously be denied in Enterprise Sales; it works for transactional, high volume, low price sales, but not enterprise sales.
+However, the conversation about the right “validation tool” for your business will have to wait for another blog post.
+Buyer runs pre-selected vendors, often two, sometimes three, into the same validation test.
 We use the term POC for this validation test.
 Now let’s get back to our ceremony.